-Make yourself a "Friend" of your son/daughter on the social network sites.
+Make yourself a "Friend" of your child on the social network sites.
 That way, you can see the messages they are exchanging.
-Encourage you son/daughter to only exchange messages they would be happy with you overhearing.
+Encourage your child to only exchange messages they would be happy with you overhearing.

 Get a Reliable Filter